mbaltman/2017-ReferenceCode-4645/README.md

 This project is a command based program.
 It has a single subsystem which makes a single motor spin,  can be used as reference when getting started with Command based programming

 ## Steamworks
+This is a Command Based Program which controls most of the subsystems on the robot,  does not yet include the drivetrain,shooter, or vision code.